roan1088/employee-management-system/README.md

 npm i
 ```

-To create the necessary database, run schema.sql in the db folder
+To create the necessary database, run schema.sql in the db folder.
+If you need some dummy data, run seed.sql as well.

 To configure the connection to the database, open connection.js in the config folder and setup your port, user and password
 ```javascript